bocoup/web-platform-contribution-guide/src/paths-for-growth.rst

 One possible path is to start a community group and invite people from outside the W3C who care about the domain you're exploring to give feedback on their pain points where that domain intersects with web.
 Your community group can then take those pain points, synthesize them into use cases, and bring them to existing working groups to include in their standardization work.

-In 2011, the Games Community Group did just this, producing a set of use cases and bringing them to various W3C working groups to be addressed.
+In 2011, the Games Community Group did exactly this, producing a set of use cases and bringing them to various W3C working groups to be addressed.
 By 2019, nearly all of the pain points the CG identified for web games developers had been addressed.
 You can read one of the `initial Games CG reports from 2011 <https://docs.google.com/a/bocoup.com/document/pub?id=1fs1hpZvP05ViEWtaLSmNQUV_PW2jCWS5Oe2GAdBKgl0>`__.